mecanicascience/PhysicsSimulationEngine/README.md

 ## Get Started
 To get started using pSEngine, you should check the [Physics Simulation Engine wiki](https://github.com/mecanicascience/PhysicsSimulationEngine/wiki), which also contains detailed information about nearly everything possible with this JavaScript library.
 If you just want to use a default template, you can found the [main template code here](https://github.com/mecanicascience/PhysicsSimulationEngine/tree/master/examples/template).

-If you want to know how simulations (and thus the engine) work, you can also [read an article](https://mecanicascience.herokuapp.com/article/les_bases_de_la_simulation&articleview&3) published on the website of Mecanica Science called 'Simulation bases' (warning: the article is written in French).
+If you want to know how simulations (and thus the engine) work, you can also [read an article](https://mecanicascience.herokuapp.com/article/les_bases_de_la_simulation&articleview&3) published on the website of Mecanica Science called 'Simulation bases' (warning : the article is written in French).

 You can also check [pSEngine examples](https://github.com/mecanicascience/PhysicsSimulationEngine/tree/master/examples) to see how a simple program works.
 Finally, you can see full [simulation examples](https://github.com/mecanicascience/PhysicsSimulationEngine#simulations-and-animations-examples) to improve your understanding of the library.